 An effective solution is the Plast-aid Multipurpose Repair Plastic.
 The plasticized acrylic and PVC repair kit are better than resin or epoxy resin as it creates a stronger molecular bond with the plastic than with acrylic or PVC.

 Can I claim leak damage on my Home Owner’s Insurance?

-> Common home insurance policies in the industry are known as HO-3.
-It covers everything except a particular list of hazards also known as exclusions such as earthquake, mold, and flood; however, the list also includes some other things.
+Common home insurance policies in the industry are known as HO-3.
+It covers everything except a particular list of hazards also known as exclusions such as an earthquake, mold, and floods; the list also includes some other things.

-> That being said, most of the insurance companies will cover only the hot tub which is under the liability side of the policy which protects you in an event where some guest is injured while using it.
-Insurance policy will not cover any physical damage including pipes which got cracked because of the frozen water inside.
+That being said, most insurance companies will cover only the hot tub which is under the liability side of the policy.
+This protects you in the event where a guest is injured while using your hot tub.
+The insurance policy will not cover any physical damage including pipes that are cracked due to the presence of frozen water.

-> You can opt to have any special addition in your policy to cover specific damages, but you will end up paying more for any special additions you make.
-Also, it will depend upon the insurance policy if it accepts those additions or not.
+You can opt to have any special addition in your policy to cover specific damages, but you will end up paying more for any special additions that you request.
+It also depends on your insurance policy and if it can offer those additions or not.

-> How to prevent leaks?
+How to prevent leaks?

 The elimination of leakages when they first start, along with some preventative measures, greatly increases the chances of a simple and successful repair.
 You should take the following precautions: